PDC-support/benchmarks-procurement/benchmarks/GROMACS/README.md

 Dynamics simulations developed by groups at KTH and Uppsala University.
 The software is compliant with the C99 and C++11 standards and supports many hardware specific extensions such as SSE and AVX.
-The code can make efficient use of CUDA capable GPUs as well.
+The code can make efficient use of GPUs as well.
 FFTW is the only definitely required external library but the Gromacs build system is able to compile it on demand.

 ## Source code